0%

 Three reasons

 1. The prose reads aloud.
-Paine wrote for the lyceum stage.
+Paine wrote for the cheap pamphlet press, not the academy.
 Short sentences, visible rhetorical figures, deliberate pace.
-Students who freeze on Emerson or Carlyle often catch fire on Paine because the structure is in plain view.
+Students who freeze on Burke or Madison often catch fire on Paine because the structure is in plain view.

 2. The questions still bite.
-Liberty of thought, religion and state, women in the family, the moral standing of the soldier — none of it settled.
+Independence, the rights of the citizen, religion and state, property and inheritance, war and reconciliation -- none of it settled.
 He states his positions clearly.
 They invite disagreement.

 Chapter II